-- Completes the distinguished level of achievement under the foundation graduation program or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.
+- Completes the distinguished level of achievement under the foundation graduation program [see Foundation Graduation Program on page Error!
+Bookmark not defined.]; or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.